A brief modern history and overview of sonic branding, and commercial sound design.

 In 1994, Walter Wezowa created what has become one of the most recognizable sonic identities in history.

-Windows was set to release its biggest operating software upgrade to-date: Windows 95, and wanted a unique audio component to accompany the load screen of their new software.
+Windows was set to release its biggest operating software upgrade to date: Windows 95 and wanted a unique audio component to accompany the load screen of its new software.
 They hired musician Brian Eno for the task, and after composing 84 micro-compositions, one was chosen as the now indelible sound byte.

 Mastercard is the most recent big brand to announce a sonic logo, and sonic architecture, which they plan to roll out in various ways across the globe.

 Here’s a clip about Mike Shinoda – the musician behind the new Master Card “sonic logo”.

 Most examples of sonic branding have been inherently tied with technology, although you can take a broader look at the approach and consider what music your brand might play in its office.
 What about what’s playing while phone-in customers are on hold, or even in your elevator?